adamsilverstein/wp-api-js-oauth/readme.md

 ## WP-API JS OAuth

 ## About
-OAuth1 support for the wp-api.js WordPress Backbone JavaScript client.
+OAuth1 support for the wp-api.js JavaScript client.

 Requires WordPress 4.7.x.

 Initial release.
 Development ongoing at https://github.com/adamsilverstein/wp-api-js-oauth.

 ## Use
-*Install the OAuth1 plugin on the site you want to access and generate an Application key.*
+*Install the [OAuth1 plugin](https://github.com/WP-API/OAuth1) on the site you want to access and generate an Application key.*

 Connect to the OAuth server:
 ```js